-Posted June 15, 2014 By: Will Verduzco
+Posted June 15, 2014 at 01:00 pm by Will Verduzco

 If you’ve ever owned an iOS device or a Sony PlayStation 3, you’ve more than likely heard the name George Hotz.
 Otherwise known as XDA Recognized Developer geohot, this New Jersey-based hacker gained notoriety for his work in jailbreaking and otherwise hacking the aforementioned devices.
 Now, using a recently discovered Linux kernel vulnerability, geohot has managed to root the Verizon Samsung Galaxy S 5.

-Posted June 13, 2014 By: Will Verduzco
+Posted June 13, 2014 at 08:30 pm by Will Verduzco

 It’s now been a week and a half since Android 4.4.3 was initially released.
 In the time since, we’ve seen quite a few devices receive Google’s latest tasty treat.
 Naturally, this first came in the form of updated factory images for Nexus devices, but this was quickly followed up by updates to a number of “Moto” devices.
 Now, if the latest rumors are to be believed, Android 4.4.3 is nearing release for certain variants of Samsung’s current and previous generation flagships, the Galaxy S5 and Galaxy S4.

 Posted June 7, 2014 at 02:30 pm by Will Verduzco

 We recently added new forums here on XDA for two recently announced and highly anticipated devices.
 The new devices are the HTC One E8, which is set to be released later this month, and the Sony Xperia T3, which will come at some point in Q3.
 While we were at it, we also changed a few things to make it easier for developers to post and maintain cross-device variant builds for several Samsung devices.

-Posted May 26, 2014 By: Will Verduzco
+Posted May 26, 2014 at 11:30 am by Will Verduzco

 You may recall that back in November of last year, we shared a leaked Samsung internal memo detailing the OEM’s tentative plans for updating its Galaxy line up to Android 4.4 KitKat.
 And with the exception of the canceled update for the International S3, this schedule has mostly held true, as we’ve seen KitKat roll out to many of the Korean company’s newer high end devices.
 Now, more internal documentation has appeared, giving us a clearer picture of what Samsung’s working on in its internal labs.

-Posted May 22, 2014 By: Will Verduzco
+Posted May 22, 2014 at 04:00 pm by Will Verduzco

 Two popular Samsung devices are receiving OTA updates today, and they are the Samsung Galaxy S 4 LTE (GT-I9505) and the T-Mobile Samsung Galaxy S 5.
 While the former brings a new device mode and the latest evolution in KNOX technology to the S4 LTE, the latter provides the T-Mobile S5 with bugfixes and a few new tricks.